ADCCOMMNG/Example-Programs/README.md

 # Steps to create customer projects

+Note: There might be minor differences in steps depending on your project.

 1.)
 Install GitHub Desktop onto your PC. https://desktop.github.com/
 2.)
 If already have an account sign in or create new account.
 3.)
 Clone the repository: